reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - that's why JH doesn't say `tok_trn` = get_texts; instead JH calls `get_all`, which loops through the dataframe; but what it is actually doing is **looping through chunks of the dataframe**.
 - each of those chunks is a dataframe representing subsets of the data
 - Rachel:  when I'm working with NLP data, many times I come across data with foreign text or characters.
 Is it better to discard them or keep them?
 - JH:  No, definitely keep them.
 And this whole process is unicode and JH has used it on Chinese text.
-And it is designed to pretty much work on anything;
+And it is designed to work on pretty much anything;
 - In general, most of the time it's not a good idea to **remove anything**.
-Old fashioned NLP approaches tend to do things like lemmatization, and all these normalization steps to get rid of things, like lower case everything, etc.
+Old fashioned NLP approaches tend to do things like lemmatization, and all these normalization steps to get rid of things, like lower case everything, blah, blah, blah etc.
 - But, **that's throwing away information** which you don't know ahead of time whether it's useful or not.
 - So, **don't throw away information**
-- `00:32:20` so, we go through each chunck, `get_all`, each of which is a dataframe;  we call `get_texts`.  `get_texts` is going to grab labels, make them into ints, it's going to then grab texts, and I'll point out a couple of things:
+- `00:32:20` so, we go through each chunck, `get_all`, each of which is a dataframe;  and we call `get_texts`.  `get_texts` is going to grab labels, make them into ints, it's going to then grab texts, and I'll point out a couple of things:
-  1.  the first is that before we include the text, we have the `\n{BOS}` beginning-of-stream token, which you might remember we used way back earlier.
+  1.  the first is that before we include the text, we have this `\n{BOS}` beginning-of-stream token, which you might remember we used way back earlier.
+There's nothing special about these strings of letter.
+I just figure they don't appear in normal text very often.
+So, every text will start with `xbos`.
+Why is that?
+Because often it is really useful for your model to know when a new text is starting.
+For example, if it is a language model, we are going to concatenate all the text together and so it would be very helpful for it to know when one article finishes and a new one started, so maybe I should forget some of that context now.
+  - ?
+Ditto, Devo is quite often text has multiple fields, like a title, abstract and then the main document.
+So, I've got this thing here (`get_texts`) which lets us have multiple